a5221985/tutorials/Python/python_3_theory.md

 8. Methods can reference global names as ordinary functions.
 	1. Global scope of a method: it is associated with the module enclosing the method's definition (class is never used as a global scope)
-	2. Uses: Functions and modules imported into global scope can be used my methods
+	2. Uses: Functions and modules imported into global scope can be used by methods
 		1. Functions and classes defined in global scope can be used by methods
 		2. Class is usually defined in global scope (method may want to reference its own class)
 9. `object.__class__`: class of an object